Energy Affordability Program

 At National Grid, we’re committed to providing reliable and affordable energy for every New Yorker.
 If you’re facing financial pressures that are impacting your ability to pay your energy bill, you may qualify for a monthly bill credit through our Energy Affordability Program (EAP).

 This monthly bill credit is automatic with the receipt of a Home Energy Assistance Program (HEAP) payment applied to your National Grid account if you have electric or natural gas heat with National Grid.
 See the HEAP eligibility guidelines.
-HEAP is open through March 15, 2022, or until funds run out.
-To see if you are eligible and apply, you can either fill out the Energy Affordability Program online application form or print and return the completed application form (PDF).
+The 2022–2023 Regular HEAP benefit opens November 1, 2022.

 When a HEAP payment is added to your National Grid account, you will begin receiving the monthly bill credit.
 EAP monthly bill credits continue for 14 months from your most recent HEAP payment.